dgroomes/stackoverflow-look-back/README.md

 extension and web page contexts:

 1. Manifest changes
-    * The `manifest.json` file must allow access to the RPC JavaScript source code files as needed.
+    * Unless you are bundling the RPC code directly into a final `bundle.js`-like file, then you must make these files accessible.
+The `manifest.json` file must allow access to the RPC JavaScript source code files as needed.
-      Specifically, `rpc/rpc.js`, and `rpc/rpc-backend.js` must be added to the background scripts and `rpc/rpc.js` and `rpc/rpc-web-page.js` must be added to the web page.
+      Specifically, `rpc.js`, and `rpc-backend.js` must be added to the background scripts and `rpc.js` and `rpc-web-page.js` must be added to the web page.
 1. Initialize configuration in the background
     * The background script must invoke `initRpcBackground(...)`
 1. Load the content scripts
-    * The content script `/rpc/rpc-content-script.js` must be executed.
+    * The content script `rpc-content-script.js` must be executed.
 1. Initialize objects in the web page
     * The web page must initialize the RPC objects on the web page by calling `initRpcWebPage(...)`